-My family loves themed dinners, so it comes as no surprise that the menu below is requested each March 17th.
+My family loves themed dinners, so it's no surprise that an Irish feast is requested every March 17.
 My kids know all about St. Patrick and how he was a young boy on the British coast when he was kidnapped and enslaved by Irish raiders.
 After his escape, he returned to the Emerald Isle to share the Christian gospel with the Celts.
-While a slave, Patrick worked as a shepherd, and so stew was common fare, along with rustic bread and a bit of cheese.
-That’s what we feast on at our house come St. Patrick’s Day every year.
-Apples and oats were also common of the time period, so we’ve modernized dessert a bit by making a delicious apple crisp.
+While a slave, Patrick worked as a shepherd, so stew was common fare, along with rustic bread and a bit of cheese.
+That’s what we eat at our house on St. Patrick’s Day.
+Apples and oats were also common in that time period, so we modernized dessert by making a delicious apple crisp.

-Most children should be able to help with some aspect of this meal’s preparation.
-Tossing the beef cubes in the flour, kneading and shaping the soda bread, or stirring up the apple crisp are all tasks that even the smallest child can have a hand in.
-While teaching food safety and some culinary arts to your child, you will not only be preparing a scrumptious meal together, but you will also make some sweet memories in the process.
-Use your best judgment as to the age and maturity of your children and when they should be able to use knives, or cook at the stovetop.
+Most kids can help with some aspect of this meal’s preparation.
+Tossing beef cubes in flour, kneading and shaping the soda bread, or stirring apple crisp are all tasks that even small children can help with.
+Prepare a scrumptious meal together and make sweet memories in the process!
+Use your best judgment as to the age and maturity of your children and when they should be able to use knives or cook at the stovetop.

 2 pounds chuck roast, cut into 1-inch cubes

 1 small onion, finely chopped

 1/2 cup beef broth